-- 82. Where a person who is liable to pay council tax is unable to act for themselves, and someone has been appointed to act on their behalf (for example an attorney), the person appointed can make an application on behalf of that person.
-Where there is no-one to act on the person's behalf, the Council may appoint someone to act.
-An appointee must be aged over 18 and must apply for the appointment in writing or online.
-The Council may accept as an appointee someone who has already been appointed by the Department for Work and Pensions to act in respect of a social security benefit.
-The Council has the power to revoke the appointment at any time and the appointee may resign on giving 4 weeks' notice.
-If, subsequently, another person is authorised to act on the applicant's behalf (for example, an attorney) the former appointeeship ceases.
-The appointee must take full responsibility for all aspects of the application and is made fully aware by the Council of the duties involved, including the consequences of failing to comply with those duties. - 83.
-An application may be made: - in writing; or - online. - 84.
+- 86. An application may be made: - in writing; or - online. - 87.
 An application made in writing must be made to the Council office on a form provided by the Council free of charge.
 Where an application is made on the correct form but is not properly completed, the Council may ask the applicant to complete the form correctly.
 Where an application is made in writing but not on the correct form, the Council may either supply the applicant with the correct form or ask for further information and evidence.
-An applicant may amend or withdraw an application, in writing, at any time before a decision has been made. - 85.
-Notwithstanding paragraph 83 above, Universal Credit award notices received from the Department for Work and Pensions are automatically treated as an application for council tax reduction.
-In certain circumstances, for example where a Universal Credit notification does not include details of housing costs or details of other adults in the property are not included, it may be necessary for the applicant to complete a supplementary form. - 86.
+An applicant may amend or withdraw an application, in writing, at any time before a decision has been made. - 88.
+Notwithstanding paragraph 86 above, Universal Credit award notices received from the Department for Work and Pensions can be automatically treated as an application for council tax reduction.
+In certain circumstances, for example where a Universal Credit notification does not include details of housing costs or details of other adults in the property are not included, it may be necessary for the applicant to provide further evidence to the Council. - 89.
 If an application is made online and the Council considers that all the required information has not been provided, the Council will give the applicant the opportunity to provide the required information.